GR8LIST: Great family days out near Newcastle upon Tyne

-Quay Ingredient on Queen Street just off Newcastle Quayside serves delicious cooked breakfasts from 8am until late morning, including a full English, pancakes, cured bacon stotties
+Quay Ingredient on Queen Street just off Newcastle Quayside serves delicious cooked breakfasts from 8am until late morning, including a full English, pancakes and cured bacon stotties

 Start the day off with a cooked English breakfast, homemade waffles or salmon and poached eggs, at Violets on The Side in Newcastle – owned and run by Michelin-starred chef Kenny Atkinson’s wife, Abbie.
 Refreshed and replete, it’s time to visit the impressive Norman fortress which gave Newcastle its name.
 Find out all about the history of this great city, and get a birds’ eye view from the turrets of the surrounding urban landscape and the River Tyne.